-If you follow me on Instagram, you would have seen some of my KFC kitchen tour pictures last week.
-I am usually not a fast food person, I detest McD, I don’t like Pizza Hut and dominos pizza.
-But if there is one fast food brand that I enjoy eating now and then it’s KFC.
-Go ahead and judge me if you want but the crispy chicken and chicken popcorn is somewhat comfort food for me.
+If you follow me on Instagram, you would have seen some of my KFC kitchen tours pictures last week.
+I am usually not a fast food person, I detest McD, I don’t like Pizza Hut and Dominos Pizza.
+But if there is one fast food brand that I enjoy eating now and it’s KFC.
+Go ahead and judge me, if you want, but the crispy chicken and chicken popcorn is somewhat comfort food for me.

-The second thing that strikes you is the fact that how well the segregation of vegetararian and non-veg food has been done.
-Different kitchen sections with separate grills, fryers and even seperate apron colors for people working with meat vs vegetarian food.
+The second thing that strikes you is the fact that how well the segregation of vegetarian and non-veg food has been done.
+Different kitchen sections with separate grills, fryers and even separate apron colors for people working with meat vs vegetarian food.
 Contamination is highly unlikely.
-Oh and BTW I love their potato crisper burger, I know the burger purist in me which not call that a burger but heck it’s yummy.
+Oh and BTW, I love their potato crisper burger, I know the burger purist in me which not call that a burger but heck it’s yummy.

 And while we are at chicken, they showed us how the chicken is stored and processed.
-Stored between 1-4C, marinated and vaccum sealed with strict timestamps the process gave me comfort and confidence.
+Stored between 1-4C, marinated and vacuum sealed with strict timestamps, the process gave me comfort and confidence.

 Disclaimer : This post has been brought to you in association with KFC but the views and opinions are honest and mine.